odysseyofnoises/EurKEY-Ultra/README.md

 ¹Some letters, like ķ and ņ, actually have commas below, but Unicode mislabels them as having cedillas.
 They are still included in the cedilla category to follow this naming convention.

-²There are quicker shortcut keys to access common umlauted letters, such as AltGr + a for ä or AltGr + u for ü (on a QWERTY layout).
+²There are quicker shortcut keys to access common double-dot letters, such as AltGr + a for ä or AltGr + u for ü (on a QWERTY layout).

 # The Location of the Misc.
 Symbols Key